 - You need to be able to lift a 40 lbs bag about once every 2 or 3 days.

 So far we love the stove.
 Our furnace hasn’t kicked on once and our gas bill was only $29.92 last month (water heater plus normal service fees).
-If the pellets last us the entire winter (which they should) and we save $90 a month on our gas bill, the stove will pay itself off in 6 years.
+If the pellets last us the entire winter (which they should) and we save $125 a month on our gas bill, the stove will pay itself off in 5 years.
 It will pay itself off sooner if we turn the stove down at night or when we leave the house.
-Right now, we just leave it at 70F all day and night.
-Also, pellet stoves are quickly gaining in popularity because of the cost savings.
-As pellet demand increases, more “trash” items will be used in making the pellets which could further reduce their manufacturing cost.
+Right now, we just leave it at 72F all day and night.

 2009: It looks like we are going to end up a bit short on pellets this year.
 It doesn’t look like 1.5 tons is going to be enough, so we’ll end up buying 2 tons next year.
 I think I’m also going to get the hardwood pellets to see if there’s a difference.
 Still no problems with the stove.
-The glass seems to get this yellow soot on it that’s kind of difficult to clean off, but I found using a razor blade takes it off fairly easily.
+The glass seems to get this yellow soot on it that’s kind of difficult to clean off, but I found using a razor blade works well.
 I’m not using the best pellets so maybe that’s what’s causing it.
 It’s not that big a deal, though.

 2011: We ran into our first problem with the pellet stove.
 The igniter started failing and the pellets wouldn’t catch on fire.
 Since the stove was under warranty, they replaced the igniter free of charge with no hassles.

 2013 : We’re now 5 years into owning our pellet stove and have had no other issues.
-We’re burning 2 tons of pellets a year.
+We’ve been burning 2 tons of pellets a year.

 2017: After 7 years, it wouldn’t power on.
 Called a technician to take a look.
-Turns out it was a fuse that needed to be replaced (who knew there was a fuse!).
+Turns out it was a fuse that needed to be replaced (one of those tiny glass tube fuses).
 Cost $6.00 from Radio Shack.
 It’s running again.

 2019: Igniter went out again.
 Cost $100 to have someone replace it.
 I watched the technician and I believe I could do it myself next time.
 Part costs about $20 on Amazon.